Will I get the preschool of my first preference?

 Does my child have to change preschool if we move house?

 No, your child can continue at their current preschool.
 However, if you wish to move your child to another preschool, acceptance of your application will be subject to that preschool having capacity.

-In most cases, 2019 pre-schoolers will be automatically enrolled into Kindergarten for 2020 at their current school.
+In most cases, preschoolers will be automatically enrolled into Kindergarten for the following year at their current school.

-However, in a few cases families were notified by letter or email that, due to limited capacity, the school would be unable to offer a Kindergarten place in 2020.
+However, in a few cases families were notified by letter or email that, due to limited capacity, the school would be unable to offer a Kindergarten place in the following year.

-If you received a letter or email like this from your school at the beginning of 2019, then you will need to complete a new enrolment form for your child for Kindergarten.
+If you received a letter or email like this from your school at the beginning of the year, then you will need to complete a new enrolment form for your child for Kindergarten.
 Please check with your current school if you are unsure what to do.